How can you get alimony in South Carolina?

 Effect of Marital Misconduct on Alimony in South Carolina

-With regard to marital misconduct, South Carolina is one of the few states in which it can affect the financial circumstances of a couple’s divorce.
-For starters, a spouse who commits adultery is barred from receiving alimony in South Carolina pursuant to S.C.
+South Carolina is one of the few states where marital misconduct can affect the financial circumstances of a couple’s divorce.
+For starters, a spouse who commits adultery cannot receive alimony in South Carolina pursuant to S.C.
 Code of Law 1976 Section 20-3-130(A).
 Further, other misconduct — like financial mismanagement, habitual drunkenness, physical cruelty, or desertion — may prevent a spouse from receiving alimony if it contributed to the breakdown of the marriage.

 What Does Your Lawyer Want to Know